What is climate change?

 Climate change refers to a large-scale, long-term shift in the planet's weather patterns and average temperatures.
 It is primarily caused by the increase in greenhouse gases in the earth's atmosphere.

 Humans have contributed to the release of carbon dioxide and other greenhouse gases into the air.
 This causes global temperatures to rise, resulting in long-term changes to the climate.

 The United Nations Intergovernmental Panel on Climate Change found that to limit global warming to 1.5 ºC above pre-industrial levels and address the threats of climate change, nations need to achieve net zero carbon emissions by around 2050.
-The UK was the first major economy to pass a law requiring the greenhouse gas emissions in the UK to be net zero by 2050.

 What is the county council doing?